Privacy and Cookie Notice

 - Space & Time - holds referral source data; used to give a unique number per user to determine KPIs and ROI.

-- Response Tap - records telemetry metadata to inform marketing planning and optimisation, concerning caller’s number, the number called, time and duration of calls.
+- Affinity - records telemetry metadata to inform marketing planning and optimisation, concerning caller’s number, the number called, time and duration of calls.

 Social sharing platform: